Google's Hummingbird is in the trial phase right now

 In its early days, Flutter focused on building new apps from scratch, but since it has become too popular, developers now want to squeeze in codes to the existing apps and modernize them.
-So Google also announced a new feature ‘Add to App’, that makes it easier for developers to add codes to the existing apps.
+So Google also announced a new feature ‘Add to App’, which makes it easier for developers to add codes to the existing apps.

-To oppose ‘Add to App’ feature, Google also announced ‘Platform Views,’ which allow developers to embed Android and iOS controls in their Flutter apps.
+To oppose the ‘Add to App’ feature, Google also announced ‘Platform Views,’ which allow developers to embed Android and iOS controls in their Flutter apps.

 Flutter is slowly increasing its pace and eventually, there will be a rise in the need to hire flutter developers for entrepreneurs and huge businesses alike.
 Stay tuned with MobileAppDaily for more updates around the topic.

 With a mixture of literature, cinema, and photography, Manish is mostly traveling.
 When he is not, he is probably writing another tech news for you!

 Get the latest mashup of the App Industry Exclusively Inboxed